RailsGirlsCPH/mentor-mentee-platform/server/README.md

 For Front End Users:

-For those on the front end, swagger docs for the api can be found at https://mentor-mentee-platform.herokuapp.com/api-docs/index.html
+For those on the front end, consult the [published Swagger API docs](https://mentor-mentee-platform.herokuapp.com/api-docs/index.html).

 ## Database Schema